Thermal expectation estimation via single-trajectory Gibbs sampling with non-destructive measurements: Preliminaries

 \subsection{Smoothing Non-commuting Observables}

-A central difficulty in extending~\cite{jiang2026} to estimating the thermal expectation $\langle A \rangle_{\sigma_\beta}$ for observables $A$, which do not commute with the Hamiltonian $H$, is that direct projective measurements severely disturb the Gibbs state, and the resulting post-measurement states may not average back to $\sigma_\beta$.
-To extract measurement information while maintaining a controlled disturbance on $\sigma_\beta$, we use a Heisenberg-picture smoothed observable.
+A central difficulty in extending~\cite{jiang2026} to estimating the thermal expectation $\langle A \rangle_{\sigma_\beta}$ for observables $A$ that do not commute with the Hamiltonian $H$ is that direct projective measurements severely disturb the Gibbs state, and the resulting post-selected states may not average back to $\sigma_\beta$.
+To extract measurement information while maintaining a controlled disturbance of $\sigma_\beta$, we use a Heisenberg-picture smoothed observable.